This site contains no information about the edibility or toxicity of mushrooms.

-Lycoperdon perlatum, also known as Common Puffball, is a yellowish brown rounded fungus, typically with a distinct stem and covered with short spines, each surrounded by smaller, grainlike scales.
-It grows typically in troops on soil in mixed woodland.
+Lycoperdon perlatum, also known as Common Puffball, is a yellowish-brown pear or top-shaped fungus, typically with a distinct stem and covered with short spines, each surrounded by smaller, grainlike scales.
+It grows summer to fall, solitary to densely clustered on soil or humus in forests, along roads or trails or in open areas.

 white, becoming ochre-brown, covered with short pyramidial warts which fall off to reveal endoperidium decorated with a reticulate pattern; sub-spherical opening by an apical pore, the fertile head tapering down into a distinct, sterile, basal region.
 Spore mass at first white and firm, becoming olive-brown and powdery.
 Spores

 are pale yellow to olive-brown.